JuanSevedz/UDinder/README.md

 - **As a user**, I want to be able to sign in to the app with my username and password so that I can access my profile and interact with other users.
 - **As an administrator**, I want to be able to block or suspend users who violate the app's community guidelines or terms of service.
 - **As a developer**, I want to implement user authentication functionality to allow users to sign up and sign in securely.
--**As a user**, I want to be able to view suggested profiles so that I can find potential matches.
+- **As a user**, I want to be able to view suggested profiles so that I can find potential matches.
 - **As a user**, I want to be able to swipe right or left on profiles to indicate my interest or disinterest.
 - **As an administrator**, I want to be able to review reported profiles and messages to ensure they comply with the app's policies.
 - **As a developer**, I want to implement profile management features to allow users to update their profiles and preferences.